 8. Design a movie-style book trailer

-Move your book review into the digital age by asking students to create book trailers in the style of movie previews.
+Move your book review into the digital age by asking students to create book trailers (lesson plan) in the style of movie previews.

 Combine all of these ideas on a choice board!